 At least nine months before the end of the period for which a college is accredited, the dean is alerted to the requirements for preliminary reports, and arrangements for a site visit are made.
 A copy of the current statement of policies and procedures of the COE is sent to the dean.

-The accreditation procedure available to colleges of veterinary medicine outside the US and Canada requires that the expenses of and a fee for the site visit be paid by the college (see Section 6.4.5).
+The accreditation procedure available to colleges of veterinary medicine outside the US and Canada requires that all indirect and indirect costs including site visits must be paid by the college (see Section 6.4.5).

-Members are identified and assigned to each team by the chair of the Evaluation Committee.
+Site visitors are identified and assigned to each team by the chair of the Evaluation Committee.
 These individuals participate as volunteers and are not eligible for honorariums, but may be reimbursed, when necessary, for transportation, food, lodging, and incidental expenses.
-Public members are included on site visits, but because of their limited number, do not participate in every visit.
-However, public members shall fulfill all the duties of a team member and have the right to vote.

 An AVMA staff member will accompany each site team and assist in coordinating activities.
 Staff will consider how each of the standard requirements is being met by the college and note any points not covered in the self-evaluation report.
 If major deficiencies are found in the material presented, staff is requested to ask the college for supplemental material.